-Relationships and Sexuality education programme are covered under the Strand Units, 'Growing and Changing' and 'Taking Care of my Body'.
+Relationships and Sexuality education is an integral part of the S.P.H.E programme.
+The sensitive elements of the Relationships and Sexuality education programme are covered under the Strand Units, 'Growing and Changing' and 'Taking Care of my Body'.
 We will be completing these Strand Units with all class levels in the forthcoming weeks.